Integration Best Practices

 Avoid using client-side redirection query strings to update transaction statuses in your back office.
 Instead, implement server-side listeners (webhooks) that handle transaction status updates independently.
 This approach ensures more reliable and secure status updates, as it separates transaction processing from client-side operations.

-Implement webhooks to handle critical transaction notifications.
+Implement webhooks to as a priority to handle critical transaction notifications.
 Webhooks reduce reliance on client-side actions, ensuring that important transaction updates are received even if the user’s browser fails.
 You can find more information on our Callback Notifications here.

-Implement robust fallback mechanisms, such as webhooks, to handle scenarios where client-side operations might fail due to issues like poor connectivity, browser closures, or timeouts.
+Implement robust fallback mechanisms, such as webhooks and server to server checks, to handle scenarios where client-side operations might fail due to issues like poor connectivity, browser closures, or timeouts.
 This ensures that events are reliably processed and no data is lost.
 By utilizing server-side listeners, you can ensure that transaction statuses and other critical updates are captured and handled even if the client-side interaction is interrupted or unreliable.